TheBiomics/Molecular-Dynamics/README.md

 * -cpi CHECKPOINT_FROM_DEFFNAME : ?
 * -maxh HOURS_IN_INT : Numbers of hours to execute, terminate yourself before colab terminates it to avoid loss of data or file corruptions

+## Plotting Graphs in R and Python

+* Python - Convert xvg to csv and/or to plot directly
+* R - Directly plot using R

 ### Issues

 * Google colab has limited run time